-- strengthening the structure of operational risk governance including management policy, procedures, organisational division of functions, accountability and responsibility as well as reporting system; - (ii) promoting the operational risk management culture so as to strengthen the awareness and expertise of the management and staff towards operational risk management; and - (iii) establishing operational risk management processes, methodologies and modelling techniques so as to enhance the Branch's operational risk management capabilities.
+- (i) improving operational risk governance framework including management policies, procedures, organisational division of functions, accountability and responsibility as well as reporting system; - (ii) promoting the operational risk management culture, strengthening the awareness and expertise of the management and staff towards operational risk management; and - (iii) establishing operational risk management processes, methodologies and modelling techniques to enhance the Branch's operational risk management capabilities.

-Pursuant to Operational Risk definition of Bank of China Limited, and taking into account of the relevant definition of the Basel Committee, the HKMA and the practical situation of the BOCHK, the definition of Operational Risk as:
+Pursuant to Operational Risk definition of Bank of China Limited and BDCB Guidelines on Operational Risk Management for Banks, and taking into account of the relevant definition of the Basel Committee on Banking Supervision (BCBS), the HKMA and the practical situation of the BOCHK, the definition of Operational Risk as:

 The risk of loss resulting from inadequate or failed internal process, people and systems, or from external events.
 It includes legal risk but excludes strategic and reputation risk.
-The risk is inherent in every aspect of business operations and confronted by the Branch in its day to day operational activities.
+Operational risk is inherent in all banking products, activities, processes and systems and confronted by the Bank in its day to day operational activities.
+Where appropriate, strategic and reputational risks should be considered under operational risk management framework.

 The Branch has implemented the "Three Lines of Defence" system for the operational risk management at the departmental/ functional level:

-(i) First line of defence - All departments/functional units as the first line of defence are the first parties responsible for operational risk management and carry out the duties and functions of managing and controlling their business operation through self assessment, self checking, self correction and self development.
+First line of defence

+All departments, being the frontline unit directly exposed to operational risk and responsible for executing the various risk management policies and business operations and procedures, as the first line of defense of the Branch.
+The first line of defense is the first party responsible for operational risk management and carries out the duties and functions of managing and controlling their business operation through self assessment, self checking, self correction and self development.